-In-air acoustic modeling was conducted for the NY Project to assess the potential noise impacts associated with construction and operational activities, including vessel activities associated with submarine export cable installation and the construction and operation of the onshore substation.
+In-air acoustic modeling was conducted for the NY Project to assess the potential noise impacts associated with construction and operational activities, including vessel activities associated with submarine export cable installation, construction of the onshore export cables, interconnection cables and loop-in / loop-out lines, and the construction and operation of the onshore substation and the Hampton Road substation.
 Sound generated by vessels installation the submarine export cables is expected to be short term and low level due to the separation distance between vessels and shoreline NSAs.

-NY Project construction noise was analyzed at varying distances from typical sources associated with clearing, excavation, foundation, erection, and finishing phases for onshore export and interconnection cable and the onshore substation.
+NY Project construction noise was analyzed at varying distances from typical sources associated with clearing, excavation, foundation, erection, and finishing phases for onshore export cables, interconnection cables, loopin / loop-out lines and substations.
 Construction levels will primarily be limited to daytime hours.
 If required, noise mitigation will be used to minimize offsite noise impacts to the extent practicable pending engagement with regulatory agencies and other stakeholders, as applicable.

-Pile driving activities were analyzed for the onshore substation, as well as the substation bulkhead.
-Noise levels associated with impact pile driving of the substation foundation ranged from 77 to 93 dBA at nearby NSAs while noise levels associated with vibratory pile driving at the bulkhead ranges from 53 to 81 dBA at nearby NSAs.
+Pile driving activities were analyzed for the onshore substation and Hampton Road substation, as well as the bulkhead upgrade at the onshore substation.
+Noise levels associated with impact pile driving of the substation foundations ranges from 61 to 93 dBA at nearby NSAs while noise levels associated with vibratory pile driving at the onshore substation bulkhead ranges from 53 to 81 dBA at nearby NSAs.
 Pile driving activities will occur during daytime hours.
 Pile driving will be temporary and short-term and the Applicant will minimize offsite impacts to the extent practicable using potential mitigation options like temporary noise barriers, pile cap/cushion, trenching, and/or nose shrouds installed in proximity to pile driving.

 Vibratory pile driving for construction of nearshore cofferdams has been analyzed at the export cable landfall locations.
 Noise levels from the vibratory pile driving will reach 64 dBA at the worst-case shore location.
 These levels are deemed to be not significant due to it being a daytime-only event and the short-lasting duration of the activity.
 In association with the vibratory pile driving, the export cables will require HDD operations at the associated export cable landfall.
 HDD will also be needed in association with the onshore export and interconnection cables.
-The HDD nighttime levels could reach 83 dBA at the worst-case location.
-If any noise issues are identified, moveable temporary noise barriers can be erected with placement as close to the sound sources as possible, which have been shown to effectively reduce sound levels by 5 to 15 dBA
+The HDD nighttime levels could reach 73 dBA at the worst-case location.
+If any noise issues are identified, moveable temporary noise barriers can be erected with placement as close to the sound sources as possible, which have been shown to effectively reduce sound levels by 5 to 15 dBA.